 John Egge was born in Shanghai China in 1830.
-As a young man he worked a sampan on the Yangtze River.
-At the age of 16 he sailed to Australia as cabin boy with Captain Francis Cadell.
+As a young man, he worked on a sampan on the Yangtze River.
+At the age of 16, he sailed to Australia as a cabin boy with Captain Francis Cadell.

 Egge was the cook on Cadell’s PS Lady Augusta which raced with Captain Randall’s vessel, PS Mary Ann in 1853.

-In 1866 he chartered his first river boat PS Treviot.
-By 1870, Egge was established as one of the biggest traders on the Murray Darling and his on-shore business interests had expanded at the same rate as his river trade.
+In 1866 he chartered his first riverboat PS Treviot.
+By 1870, Egge was established as one of the biggest traders on the Murray Darling and his on-shore business interests had expanded at the same rapid rate as his river trade.

-Captain Egge died in Wentworth in 1901, and is buried in Wentworth Cemetery.
+Captain Egge died in Wentworth in 1901 and is buried in Wentworth Cemetery.
+Walking cemetery guides are available from the Wentworth Visitor Information Center.